 - I provide beautiful albums and wall art to pair with your session, something many photographers no longer offer.

-I often get bookings from new clients who did not like their graduation photos from a previous photographer.
-When you book a session with me, you can relax knowing that you’re signed up with someone who is personally invested in making sure you get incredible results – plus, you won’t have to hire a photographer for the same event twice!
+When you book a session with me, you can relax knowing that you’re signed up with someone who is personally invested in making sure you get incredible results!

 A beautiful set of quality portraits will last a lifetime.
 After years down the line, they will become priceless.

 While it's true that amazing events will continue to be amazing on their own, I believe that investing in unique, quality portraits will only enhance the experience and help you and your family remember the occasion for generations to come.
 After all, this is the time when you start to build your lifelong heirlooms.
 I believe that after many years of hard work and obtaining your degree, investing in quality graduation portraits is a worthy investment because you are worth it!

 Colleges & Universities I’ve worked with

 I am based in Los Angeles but would love to travel to you wherever you are in Southern California, whether in Malibu, Downtown LA, San Fernando Valley, Pomona, Pasadena, Long Beach, or Irvine.

 Each year, I photograph more than a hundred portrait sessions at locations such as the University of Southern California (USC), University of California - Los Angeles (UCLA), Loyola Marymount University, Pepperdine University, Alliant International University, Chapman University, Mount St. Mary’s University, University of La Verne, Loyola Law School, Pomona College, Occidental College, University of California - Irvine (UCI), and California State University locations such as at Fullerton (CSUF), Northridge (CSUN), Los Angeles (CSULA), Long Beach (CSULB), Pomona (Cal Poly Pomona).

 Other locations I can travel to with limited availability include UC San Diego, UC Santa Barbara, Cal Poly San Luis Obispo, and UC Berkeley.
 These locations are outside of my standard operating range and will require additional travel fees.